December 26, 2021

 For the love of State and the love of Country, the officers affected should protest the Chairman’s edict.
 For every registered Republican, Christian, MAGA supporter, Patriot, election integrity advocate, and Coloradoan who would like to restore this state, CLICK HERE to learn how Colorado’s caucus and assembly process works to empower the grassroots and replace the Good Ol’boys Party.

-(A more detailed letter with footnotes.)
+(A longer, more detailed letter with footnotes.)

 December 26, 2021